 Within your contract, look to agree your payments based on achievement of specific milestones.
 If you know your builder well, you may be happy to pay month by month, but the contractor must demonstrate the value of what he has completed each month to justify the payment.
 Never enter into a pre-ordained payment plan that is based purely on time elapsed or consumed resources; you should pay for results (earned value), not just for effort.

 In addition to the main contractor’s costs, look also at the final, fully completed design and determine the total cost of the project.
 Some of these costs may not fall to the main contractor (carpet fitting, furnishing, window dressings, and home entertainment) but you muct inlcude them.
 This doesn’t imply that you need to pay for everything in a single stage, but you will then understand how to phase the project in an affordable manner to suit your cash-flow.

 We worked with one of our clients whose project involved 2 extensions and significant general home improvements.
 With a detailed understanding of the total project cost (to do everything that they wanted), we were able to break down the project into 3 phases, preparing for subsequent phases as we went along.
 In that way, the clients could enjoy their complete phase 1 extension, having prepared for phase 2 without the need for rework subsequently; this proceeded 6 months later.
 Phase 3 effectively covered all the non-essential elements like carpets and home entertainment, having prepared the floors and laid all the cables during the first fix of previous phases.

 Plan for Start of Works

 With your detailed specification, contractor signed up, an understanding of the total project cost and a cash-flow plan with funds available, you are on the way to a successful project.
-You may also have engaged a professional to help with project management.
+A professional might also be helping you.